Alaska Hiking, Glaciers, and Kayaking

 Day 7: Departure.
 Plan to fly out of Anchorage on Day 7 after 7pm.
 It is recommended to fly out the following day in case there are road delays or issues on the trail.
 You are responsible for booking your departure hotel and airport transportation.

-Optional Add-Ons: Pre and Post tour rooms at our Rendezvous Hotel in Alaska are available at booking for an additional $209/night.
-Includes breakfast.
+Optional Add-Ons: Pre and Post tour rooms at our Rendezvous Hotel in Alaska are available at booking.

 We require a minimum of 4 Explorer Chicks for this trip.
 Please confirm your trip is guaranteed before booking airfare.